 The business rates retention system means councils gain or lose as local business rates revenues rise or fall.
 The government plans to increase the proportion of gains or losses borne locally to 75% from 2020-21 (from the standard 50% currently), and has been piloting 100% schemes in local authorities covering half the English population this year.

 Our reports consider key issues including:

-We have previously analysed the financial impact of business rates retention across councils and will both update this assessment and examine the potential impacts of future reforms, building on our response to the government’s high-level proposals.
+We have recently updated our assessment of how the financial impact of business rates retention varies across councils and will examine the potential impacts of government proposals for the future using a model we are currently building.

 As the government has cut its grant funding for local authorities, this has had different effects across different local services and different areas of England.
 Cuts have been larger in councils that are more grant-dependent, which typically have higher levels of deprivation.
 Children’s social services and adult social services have been relatively protected from the spending cuts, but those cuts which have been made are typically larger in more deprived councils.

 We have also examined the extent to which cuts to social care funding impact usage of NHS services by the over 65s.
 Our estimates suggest the cuts have increased accident and emergency attendance by the over 65s by around a quarter – although the cost of this to the NHS is modest compared to the reduction in spending on social care services.